sakinkirti/genetic-algorithm/README.md

 ## Additional Files
 - `graphics.py` contains the graphics methods to used to create this project: Young, Daniel.
 Python Programming: Introduction to Computer Science.
 2018.
 2022.
 GitHub, https://github.com/drypycode/zelle-python/blob/ccd781784bf2a635d1f6e84ec2173d2ae7d50098/graphics.py.

+## TO DO
+- [ ] improve algorithm so that mice eventually converge to find a best path
+- [ ] remove additional methods that are not needed
+- [ ] improve graphics by adding trailing lines